funkydan2/alpha-church/SETUP.md

   zoom = "18"
   api_key = "XXXXXXXX"
 ```
-If you're using Google Maps there are two *optional* settings `langauge` and `region`.
+If you're using Google Maps there are two *optional* settings `language` and `region`.
 Without these settings, Google Maps will display in the language of the user's browser.
 Using these settings will force Google Maps to be displayed for the given localisation.
 See [here for a list of supported languages](https://developers.google.com/maps/faq#languagesupport) and [here for a list of valid regions](https://www.iso.org/obp/ui/#search).

 e.g.
 ```